OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 To "convert" a release build into a debuggable build, you need to modify a flag in the app's manifest file.
 This modification breaks the code signature, so you'll also have to re-sign the altered APK archive.

 To re-sign, you first need a code-signing certificate.
 If you have built a project in Android Studio before, the IDE has already created a debug keystore and certificate in `$HOME/.android/debug.keystore`.
-The default password for this keystore is "android," and the key is called "androiddebugkey."
+The default password for this KeyStore is "android," and the key is called "androiddebugkey."

-The standard Java distribution includes `keytool` for managing keystores and certificates.
-You can create your own signing certificate and key, then add it to the debug keystore:
+The standard Java distribution includes `keytool` for managing KeyStores and certificates.
+You can create your own signing certificate and key, then add it to the debug KeyStore:

 ```shell
 $ keytool -genkey -v -keystore ~/.android/debug.keystore -alias signkey -keyalg RSA -keysize 2048 -validity 20000